richjoslin/bubble-shooter-vr/README.md

 Video: https://youtu.be/NPy7xM5XTS4

+##Disclaimers
+* **_This codebase is provided as-is and there is no warranty.
+I might look at pull requests and bug reports submitted through github, but I make no guarantee that I will ever address any bugs or make any further improvements._**
+* There are very limited game mechanics here (no scoring, no progression, etc), so it's not a game per se.
+It's more a foundation on which to build a bubble shooting game.

 ##Prerequisites
 You will need prior knowledge of how to develop with Unity and with a Virtual Reality SDK.
 This project does not contain a VR SDK, you'll need to import the one you wish to use.

-##Disclaimers
-* This codebase is provided as-is and there is no warranty.
-I will look at pull requests and bug reports submitted through github, but I make no guarantee that I will ever address any bugs or make any further improvements.
-* There are very limited game mechanics here (no scoring, no progression, etc), so it's not a game per se.
-It's more a foundation on which to build a bubble shooting game.

 ##How To Use
 1. Download (or fork+clone) this repo, then open the BubbleShooterUnityProject folder in Unity as a Project.